4 Facts About PDP-1

 The PDP-1 (see the manual of PDP-1) was the first computer in Digital Equipment Corporation’s successful 14-members PDP series (The last model, PDP-16, was launched in 1972.
 The brilliant PDP-11 was produced up to 1996.).
 It is famous for being the computer most important in the creation of hacker culture at MIT, BBN and elsewhere.
 The PDP-1 (with the optional high-resolution graphical display) was also the original hardware for playing history’s first game on a minicomputer, Steve Russell’s Spacewar

-Been the world’s first commercial interactive computer, the remarkable PDP-1 was used by its purchasers to pioneer timesharing systems, making it possible for smaller businesses and laboratories to have access to much more computing power than ever before.
+Being the world’s first commercial interactive computer, the remarkable PDP-1 was used by its purchasers to pioneer timesharing systems, making it possible for smaller businesses and laboratories to have access to much more computing power than ever before.

-The entire computer occupies bellow 2 sq. m. of floor space, dimensions of the system module are 1.5 x 2.5 x 1 m.
+The entire computer occupies below 2 sq. m. of floor space, dimensions of the system module are 1.5 x 2.5 x 1 m.
 PDP-1 consists of four equipment frames, one of which is used as the operating station.

 Central Processor